 Her Majesty Prison and Probation Service (HMPPS) has consistently rated our training of probation officers as outstanding.
 In the Teaching Excellence Framework 2017, De Montfort University was praised for the wide range of student support available, our facilities and resources and the culture that encourages, recognises and rewards excellent teaching.
 We were commended for the way employability is embedded in the curriculum in every faculty, the significant contribution DMU Square Mile makes to the social and economic development of Leicester and the way that real-world research feeds into students’ learning.

-Funding may be available for candidates employed in the community justice sector, either through Her Majesty’s Prison and Probation Service or a Community Rehabilitation Company.
+Funding may be available for candidates employed in the community justice sector, through Her Majesty’s Prison and Probation Service or another employer.
 If you intend to fund your studies through sponsorship from your employer, please ensure that you have confirmed this arrangement prior to enrolling on your programme.
 You will be asked to provide evidence to confirm your sponsorship at the point of enrolment, If you are unable to do so, you will be asked to pay any fees related to your programme.